JyRaGa/daapyq/Software Engineering PYQ.md

   - Discuss briefly the major areas of applications of a software.
   - What is the purpose of problem partitioning?
   - Why is documentation given importance in software development?
+  - What are **Software Myths**?
+Discuss how they affect the software process.
+Explain widely held myths among:
+      *   Management
+      *   Customers
+      *   Practitioners

 - **Process & Management:**
   - Explain the four P's of software management.